 134 Crnkovic T, Bilic R, Trkulja V, Cesarik M, Gotovac N, Kolundzic R. The effect of epineurotomy on the median nerve volume after the carpal tunnel release: a prospective randomised double-blind controlled trial.
 Int Orthop 2012; 36(9): 1885-1892 [PMID: 22588692 PMCID: 3427459 DOI: 10.1007/s00264-012-1565-y]

-Figure 1: Sketch of the palm, showing specific details of the inner structures of the carpal tunnel (inside the wrist).
+Figure 1 Sketch of the palm, showing specific details of the inner structures of the carpal tunnel (inside the wrist).
 The median nerve and its branches after the wrist are marked in yellow."

 Figure 2: Sketch of the cross-section of the carpal tunnel on a hand.
 Median nerve is shown in yellow, and the nine-flexor tendons are marked in blue.

-Figure 3: Axial computed tomographic scan shows bony part of carpal tunnel at the level of out let.
+Figure 3 Axial computed tomographic scan shows bony part of carpal tunnel at the level of out let.
 Bony structures from left to right are HAMATE, CAPITATE, TRAPEZOID, TRAPEZIUM.
 FR (arrow) b and flexor tendons can be detected by computed tomography scan.

-Figure 4: Axial Ultrasound image shows flexor retinaculom bowing as an echogenic line (arrow) in carpal tunnel and cross sectional area of median nerve (stelate) in a patient with carpal tunnel syndrome.
+Figure 4 Axial Ultrasound image shows flexor retinaculom bowing as an echogenic line (arrow) in carpal tunnel and cross sectional area of median nerve (stelate) in a patient with carpal tunnel syndrome.

-Figure 5: Longitudinal color Doppler sonogram in 40-year-old women with sever carpal tunnel syndrome shows intraneural hypervascularity in median nerve.
+Figure 5 Longitudinal color Doppler sonogram in 40-year-old women with sever carpal tunnel syndrome shows intraneural hypervascularity in median nerve.

-Figure 6: Spectral Doppler waveform of median nerve shows low resistance hypervascularity of affected median nerve in 40-year-old women with sever carpal tunnel syndrome.
+Figure 6 Spectral Doppler waveform of median nerve shows low resistance hypervascularity of affected median nerve in 40-year-old women with sever carpal tunnel syndrome.

-Figure 7: Axial Ultrasound image shows hypoechoic cable like neural fascicle (arrows) separated by substratum hyperechoic fat in a patient with secondary carpal tunnel syndrome due to lipofibromatous hamartoma of median nerve.
+Figure 7 Axial Ultrasound image shows hypoechoic cable like neural fascicle (arrows) separated by substratum hyperechoic fat in a patient with secondary carpal tunnel syndrome due to lipofibromatous hamartoma of median nerve.

-Figure 8: Axial T1W image of carpal tunnel at the level of tunnel outlet shows bony part of carpal tunnel as intermediate signal intensity composed from left to right hamate, capitates, trapezoid, trapezium.
+Figure 8 Axial T1W image of carpal tunnel at the level of tunnel outlet shows bony part of carpal tunnel as intermediate signal intensity composed from left to right hamate, capitates, trapezoid, trapezium.
 Black arrow shows hook of hamate, Yellow arrow shows median nerve, Green arrow shows flexor retinaculom